-Malcolm G. Munro MD, FRCSC, FACOG
+Malcolm G. Munro MD, FRCSC, FACOG, FRCOG (ad eundem)

-Dr. Munro is a Clinical Professor in the Department of Obstetrics and Gynecology of the David Geffen School of Medicine at UCLA and on the staff of Kaiser Permanente's Los Angeles Medical center.
-Dr. Munro’s clinical and research interests are oriented to disorders of the uterus, adnexae and surrounding structures including diagnosis, medical management and, when needed, minimally invasive approaches be they hysteroscopic, laparoscopic, vaginal or image guided.
-Dr Munro has developed systems and techniques for the performance of virtually all hysteroscopic and other intrauterine procedures in an office environment, solely with local anesthesia, and approach that adds safety, frees up operating rooms, and reduces costs for both patients and the health care system (Link).
-He has demonstrated skills in surgical education and training and is currently the Principal Investigator for the EMIG Manual Skills Construct Validation Trial.
-This is a joint effort of the AAGL, CREOG and the American College of Obsetricians and Gynecologists designed to developand testisystems for training and high stakes examination in hysteroscopy and laparoscopy.
-He is Chair of the FIGO Menstrual Disorders Committee that has been responsible for the development and publication of the two FIGO AUB Systems for Symptoms and Classification of causes, now used worldwide.
-Dr Munro is a founding co-Chair of the SEUD Abnormal Uterine Bleeding Task Force and is Head of the Menstruation and Abnormal Uterine Bleeding Section of F1000Prime.
-He has published more than 110 papers, 30 chapters, and five books including Abnormal Uterine Bleeding, released by Cambridge University Press and, recently, with Professor Victor Gomel, Reproductive and Reconstructive Gynecologic Surgery.
-Dr Munro is also on the Editorial Boards of the Journal of Minimally Invasive Gynecology, Journal of Women's Midlife Health, and the Journal of Endometriosis and Uterine Disease as well as a reviewer for numerous other peer-reviewed specialty journals.
-He has served the American Association of Gynecologic Laparoscopists (AAGL) as a member of the Board of Trustees (2000-2002) and was the inaugural chair of the AAGL Practice Committee, charged with the development of evidence based practice guidelines related to minimally invasive approaches to gynecology.
+Dr. Munro is a Clinical Professor in the Department of Obstetrics and Gynecology at the David Geffen School of Medicine at UCLA, in Los Angeles, California.
+Dr. Munro’s clinical and research interests are focused on disorders of the uterus, adnexae, and surrounding structures, including diagnosis, medical management, and, when needed, minimally invasive approaches, such as hysteroscopic, laparoscopic, vaginal, or image-guided.
+Dr Munro has developed systems and techniques for performing virtually all hysteroscopic and other intrauterine procedures in an office environment, solely with local anesthesia, an approach that adds safety, frees up operating rooms, and reduces costs for both patients and the health care system (Link).
+He has demonstrated skills in surgical education and training and was the Principal Investigator for the EMIG Manual Skills Construct Validation Trial, a joint effort of the AAGL, CREOG, and the American College of Obstetricians and Gynecologists for gynecologic endoscopy training and high-stakes testing.
+The results of this trial and the associated development of educational content and cognitive testing have created a process that is now one of the requirements for certification by the American Board of Obstetrics and Gynecology.
+He was a Co-founder and previous Chair of the FIGO Committee on Menstrual Disorders and Related Health Impacts which has been responsible for the development and publication of the two FIGO AUB Systems for Symptoms and Classification of causes, the FIGO Leiomyoma Classification System, and the FIGO Ovulatory Disorders Classification System, now used worldwide by investigators, clinicians, and educators.
+Dr Munro was a founding co-Chair of the SEUD Abnormal Uterine Bleeding Task Force.

 As a consultant to the pharmaceutical and device industry, Dr. Munro advises on device development, product research design, new business development, marketing programs, economic modeling, and legal and regulatory issues.
 These services have culminated in device development and modification, product submissions, and presentations to the relevant FDA panel.
-Included in Dr. Munro’s current or past corporate clients are a spectrum of companies ranging from early stage to multinational corporate entities, such as Abbvie Inc, Abbott, American Regent, Bayer HealthCare, Conceptus Inc, AMAG Pharmaceuticals, Aegea Inc, ConMed Inc, Idolman US and Canada, Bayer HealthCare, Boston Scientific, Channel Medical, Covidien, Karl Storz Endoscopy Americas, Graphic Surgery LLC, Gynesonics Inc, Hologic Inc, Imagyn Inc, Andronic Devices, Novacept, Vifor Pharma, Ethicon Women’s Health and Urology, and Ethicon Endosurgery.
+Included in Dr. Munro’s current or past corporate clients are a spectrum of companies ranging from early stage to multinational corporate entities, such as Abbvie Inc, Abbott, Aegea Inc, American Regent, Andronic Devices, Avana Health, Boston Scientific, Caldera Medical, Channel Medical, ConMed Inc, CooperSurgical Inc, Covidien, Cross Bay Medical, CSL Vifor, Daiichi Sankyo Pharmaceuticals, EndoSee, Ethicon Women’s Health and Urology, Ethicon Endosurgery, Graphic Surgery LLC, Gynesonics Inc, Hologic Inc, Idolman US and Canada, Karl Storz Endoscopy Americas, Myovant Inc, Novacept, Okon Medical, Pharmacosmos, Rejoni Inc, Shield Therapeutics, Sumitomo, WOMED, Veldana, and Vifor Pharma, now CSL Vifor.
 Dr Munro holds, or coholds eight device patents

 Selected Publications

 Munro MG, Gomel V. Reconstructive and Reproductive Surgery in Gynecology.
 2019 CRC Press.
 Two volume electronic and hard copy.
-Includes 130 videos.
-Volumes 1 & 2
+Includes 130 videos

 Munro MG, Critchley HOD, Fraser IS.
 The two FIGO systems for normal and abnormal uterine bleeding symptoms and classification of causes of abnormal uterine bleeding in the reproductive years: 2018 revisions.
 Int J Gynaecol Obstet.
 2018 Dec;143(3):393-408